 Paired appendages are fundamental to the gnathostome body plan, and the positioning of these appendages along the anteroposterior body axis is critical for defining the overall form and function of the organism.
 For my dissertation research, I will be investigating macroevolutionary patterns of paired fins in actinopterygians and using zebrafish Danio rerio as an experimental model to elucidate mechanisms behind paired fin development.

-Stephanie Sang, Jill Harrison
+MSc Advisor: Jill Harrison

 Unlike in animals, plant cells cannot migrate, meaning that plant form is determined by how cellular division planes are initially oriented and how subsequent growth occurs.
 Because tissues and organs can only arise from meristems, modifications in meristem patterning and regulation are responsible for creating morphological complexity.
 Since the vast majority of research has focused on meristem maintenance in angiosperms, and earlier-diverging plants have different meristem organization, there is a considerable gap in our present knowledge of meristem function in all land plants.
 The appearance of the shoot apical meristem (SAM) in land plants allowed them to gain more complex forms than their algal ancestors.
 By determining how the most ancient land plant meristems were regulated, we can discover how such complexity arose during evolution.